 How To Make Saag Paneer

-Marinate cubes of the paneer in an amazing blend of turmeric, cayenne pepper, salt, cinnamon and olive oil.
+Marinate cubes of the paneer in the spices and olive oil.

 Pan-fry the paneer for about 2-3 minutes per side, then remove the cheese from the pan and set it aside.